Check public crawler policy

 A crawler policy can look open while a page still blocks discovery through headers, meta tags, redirects, thin rendered content, missing AI-readable discovery files, or confusing bot roles.

-Parse robots.txt for major AI search, training, classic search, and common crawlers at the exact URL path.
+Parse robots.txt for major AI search, training, classic search, common crawlers, and Content-Signal declarations at the exact URL path.

 Review HTTP status, redirects, meta robots, X-Robots-Tag, canonical, readable text, and JSON-LD.

-Check sitemap, llms.txt, llms-full.txt, user-triggered fetcher context, and copy-ready fixes without promising guaranteed AI visibility.
+Check sitemap, llms.txt, llms-full.txt, non-standard fetcher context, and copy-ready fixes without promising guaranteed AI visibility.

 Boundaries